cclib/cclib/doc/sphinx/data_notes.rst

 dispersionenergies
 ------------------

 This is a rank 1 array that contains the isolated dispersion energy for each geometry.
-This will be generally true for empirical models, such as those from Grimme that only depend on relative atomic positions.
-For self-consistently determined corrections that are incorporated during SCF iterations, this array will be empty.
+This will be populated for empirical models, such as those from Grimme that only depend on relative atomic positions.
+For self-consistently determined corrections that are incorporated during SCF iterations, there is no separable dispersion energy contribution, so this attribute will not be present.

 However, in *all* cases the dispersion energy for a given geometry will also be a part of `scfenergies`_.